ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457CN/connectivity_guide.rst.txt

 *2.4.19.1 VTAM definitions for X25 non GATE terminals*

-Each Minitel or PC which is to log on to VIRTEL must be defined in a VTAM switched major node as described in `“Definition of an X25 GATE Non Fast-Connect line”, page 52 <#_bookmark94>`__.
+Each Minitel or PC which is to log on to VIRTEL must be defined in a VTAM switched major node as described in :ref:`“Definition of an X25 GATE Non Fast-Connect line”<#_bookmark94>`.

 *2.4.19.2 NCP/NPSI parameters for X25 non GATE terminals*

-    The information presented in the section “Definition of an X25 GATE Non Fast-Connect line” 76 applies here with the following addition:
+The information presented in the section “Definition of an X25 GATE Non Fast-Connect line” applies here with the following addition:

-2.4.19.2.1 Macro X25.MCH
+*2.4.19.2.1 Macro X25.MCH*

 LLCLIST
     Must contain the value LLC5.